-But like all good things, it’s what’s inside that counts.
-And inside that husk you’ll find a fruit that looks very much like a firm green tomato.
-Unlike a ripe tomato, tomatillos aren’t at all juicy.
+Don’t be fooled by that husk, it’s what’s inside that counts.
+Underneath the shell you’ll find a fruit that looks very much like a firm green tomato, but with a unique flavor and texture all its own.

 Once you peel off the husk, you’ll find the surface of the fruit is a bit sticky.
-Just give them a rinse and that’ll disappear.
-After that, there are a few different ways to use tomatillos.
-You can chop them up raw to make a piquant green salsa.
-You can boil them, to mellow their color and flavor.
-Or, you can do as we do in our enchilada recipe and roast them up, to give them an earthy, fiery flavor before making them into a sauce.
+Just give them a rinse in a colander and that will disappear.
+After that, there are a few different ways that we love preparing tomatillos.
+You can chop them up raw to make a piquant green salsa, or you can boil them to mellow their color and flavor.
+In our favorite enchilada recipe, we start by roasting the tomatillos to give them an earthy, fiery flavor before making them into a sauce.
 This is a similar approach to cooking with a comal, a classic technique in Mexican cuisine.

 Cook the tomatillos until they are soft and slightly browned.
-You now have a simple and delicious sauce that is perfect layered with tortillas, chicken, beans, and cheese, the green sauce creates an epically delicious platter of enchiladas.
+You now have a simple and delicious sauce that is perfect layered with tortillas, chicken, beans, and cheese.
+This green sauce creates an epically delicious platter of enchiladas.
 We hope you enjoy!